HappyValleyIO/koil/README.md

 ## Getting started

-We expect a postgres instance to be vailabel for testing on port 5432 that allows connections from user `postgres` with an empty password.
+We expect a postgres instance to be available for testing on port 5432 that allows connections from user `postgres` with an empty password.

 For running in dev mode, we expect a minio instance to be running locally.
 You can spin this up by using the